Yago580/ebony-jackson/README.md

 ### Dom
 I tried an interesting design pattern on this app by extracting all of the Dom interactions into a seperate api.
-In the past when trying to create an interactive app I wouldn't organize and decouple my code like this, and it caused me a lot of headaches when trying to change code deeply nested in a non descriptive callback.
-The Dom api gave me a clean interface I could use rather than littering all the game logic with jQuery Dom manipulation.
+In the past when trying to create an interactive app I wouldn't organize and decouple my code.
+This caused me a lot of headaches when trying to change code deeply nested in non descriptive callbacks.
+The Dom api gave me a clean interface I could use rather than littering jQuery Dom manipulation all over the game logic.

 ### onclick / onsubmit